Cibermonster/Calculator/README.md

 # Calculator
-Simple Calculator website in Javascript
+Simple Calculator website in Javascript made for The Odin Project.